RadialDevGroup/ombudsman/management/OFFBOARDING.md

 ### Payroll

-Set end date for payroll.
+Set an end date for payroll.

 ## Accounts